y-chan/atomicswap-qt/atomicswap/coins/README.md

       For example, Koto needs set "4".
     * `ver_id` params (optional)
       Version Group Id.
 Koto needs this params.
+    * `sign_wallet` params (optional)
+      Sub params of `req_ver`.
+This params is bool type.
+      If this params is true, all version coind use "signrawtransactionwithwallet".
     * `path` params (optional)
       Custom coin directory path.
+Please set for each OS(Windows, Darwin, Linux).
       For Example, MicroBitcoin needs this params.
 * 2, Add coin icon to this folder.
   Please add coin icon.(png or jpg)
 * 3, Add coin name to coin_list